 Your cart is currently empty.

-Want to see the difference between luxury and battery operated toys for yourself?
-Stop by our Dallas location to check out our display models.
+Ready to check out your plug options?
+Stop by our Dallas location to view our collection of anal toys.
 We're conveniently located on Preston Road just south of the Pres.
 George Bush tollway.
-Look for us at the Mapleshade intersection!
+Look for us at the Mapleshade intersection.